TIGRESS-Collaboration/TRIFIC/README.md

 Next, we need to define the target data.
 We use the addTargetLayer method, giving the layer number (in order, starting with 1), then the name of the compound/atom that makes up the target (more on this later), the width and corresponding unit, density/pressure information, and whether or not the layer is gaseous.
 For TRIFIC, the ions will travel through a Mylar window with a thickness on the order of microns.
 TRIM knows what Mylar is, and we omit any density information as a way to let the program know to use the TRIM default density (we know from the GUI that this density is accurate).
 Once through the window, the ions will pass through up to ~30cm of CF4 gas.
 Unlike Mylar, TRIM's info for carbon tetrafluoride is not very accurate, so we have defined our own compound in the comopund parser with the name 'CF4' (this is easy to do and explained below).
 When we defined it, we gave a density at STP that we believe is accurate enough for reference, and instead of calculating some small density by hand, the interface lets us give the pressure of a gas in Torr.
 It will take care of scaling the known value as an ideal gas.

 batch.addTargetLayer(1,'Mylar',width=25,unit='um',gas=False)

 batch.addTargetLayer(2,'CF4',width=30,unit='cm',gas=True)

 There are a lot of ways ions and target layers may be defined.
-The program will always use user-defined parameters above defaults, so making use of all the keyword arguments will give the most control.
+The program will always use user-defined parameters (if given) above defaults, so making use of all the keyword arguments will give the most control.
 The program is smart enough to know what input combinations absolutely will not work and will give error messages accordingly.
 However, there are many ways to input garbage that TRIM will roll with, so double check what you feed the software if you want the results to make sense.

 Once our target is defined, we tell the program to create a batch file using the information we have given.
 This is done by calling the makeBatch method.
 It will also throw error messages if anything seems awry with the parameters it has been given.